-The site plan indicates sufficient open space, vehicle and pedestrian circulation, and landscaping and the property fronts on Knik-Goose Bay, which is an Arterial roadway.
-Any new signage will be reviewed for consistency with Title 16 at time of submittal of sign permit.
+Sufficient open space and vehicle and pedestrian circulation is provided, the lot is located on Spruce Avenue (major collector roadway); and signage will be reviewed for consistency with Title 16 at time of submittal of sign permit.

 Peak Use.
 The proposed use shall not result in significantly different peak use characteristics than surrounding uses or other uses allowed in the district.